-1. The DEC will draft a letter containing a review of the pre-tenure faculty member's progress to date and make recommendations, where appropriate, as to actions the pre-tenure faculty member might take in the future to improve his or her prospects for transfer to the tenured faculty.
-The DEC's letter will be provided to the member, with a copy to the Dean by May 29.
-If the pre-tenure faculty member wishes to respond, he/she shall provide his/her comments in writing to the DEC within two weeks of receipt of the DEC's recommendation.
+1. The DEC will draft a letter containing a review of the pre-tenure faculty member's progress to date and make recommendations, where appropriate, as to actions the pre-tenure faculty member might take in the future to improve their prospects for transfer to the tenured faculty.
+The DEC's letter will be provided to the applicant, with a copy to the Dean by May 29.
+If the pre-tenure faculty member wishes to respond, they shall provide their comments in writing to the DEC within two weeks of receipt of the DEC's recommendation.
 Requests for extensions will not be unreasonably denied.